Professor of Law

-Adam Mossoff is a Professor of Law at George Mason University’s Antonin Scalia Law School.
-He is also the Co-Director of Academic Programs and a Senior Scholar at the Center for the Protection of Intellectual Property at Antonin Scalia Law School, which he co-founded in 2012.
-Adam teaches and writes in the areas of patent law, trade secrets, trademark law, property law, and internet law.
-He has published extensively on the theory and history of how patents and other intellectual property rights are fundamental property rights that should be secured to their owners and legally protected as commercial assets in the marketplace.
-Adam has testified before the Senate and the House on patent legislation, and he has spoken at numerous congressional staff briefings and academic conferences, as well as at the PTO, the FTC, the DOJ, the National Academy of Sciences, and the Smithsonian Institution.
-In addition to academic journals, Adam has written on issues in the patent policy debates in the New York Times, Forbes, Slate, The Hill, Investor’s Business Daily, and in other media outlets.
-He is a member of the Public Policy Committee of the Licensing Executives Society, an appointed member of the Amicus Committee of the American Intellectual Property Law Association, and a member of the Academic Advisory Committee of the Copyright Alliance.
-Adam has served as Chairman and Vice Chairman of the Intellectual Property Committee of the IEEE-USA, and is currently a member in good standing.
+Adam Mossoff is Professor of Law at Antonin Scalia Law School, George Mason University.
+He teaches a wide range of courses at the law school, including property, patent law, trade secrets, trademark law, remedies, and internet law.
+He has published extensively on the theory and history of how patents and other intellectual property rights are private property rights that should be legally secured to their owners and licensed or otherwise transferred as commercial assets in the marketplace.
+His academic research has been cited by the Supreme Court, by the Court of Appeals for the Federal Circuit, and by federal agencies.
+Professor Mossoff has been invited to testify several times before the Senate and the House on proposed patent legislation, and he has spoken at numerous congressional staff briefings and academic conferences, as well as at the U.S. Patent & Trademark Office, the Federal Trade Commission, the Department of Justice, the National Academy of Sciences, and the Smithsonian Museum of American History.
+His writings on patent law and policy have appeared in the Wall Street Journal, New York Times, Forbes, Investors Business Daily, The Hill, Politico, and in other media outlets.
+He is a member of the Public Policy Committee of the Licensing Executives Society, the Intellectual Property Rights Policy Committee of ANSI, and the Academic Advisory Committee of the Copyright Alliance.
+He has served as past Chair and Vice-Chair of the Intellectual Property Committee of the IEEE-USA.